lucasvalentee/gobarber/README.md

-# GoBarber | GoStack
+# GoBarber | Backend

-GoBarber application developed in the GoStack course (in progress).
+Backend of GoBarber application developed in the GoStack course.

 ## Author